TidalPaladin/tiny-imagenet-demo/README.md

 of ImageNet (Tiny ImageNet) that is suitable for training on commodity hardware or under time constraints.

+Model / training code can be found in the [tin](./tin) directory.
+TODO maybe rename this path?

 ## Prerequisites

 A Dockerfile with necessary dependencies is provided.
 You may also